 Use this knowledge when placing roads and settlements (try to block others), trading, and when moving the robber.

 - Use the robber wisely.
 Attack the tiles of the most dangerous player.
-Target tiles with the resources they need.
+Target tiles with the resources they need, will need in the future, or are in general shortage in that game.

 - Do not hold more than 5 or 6 cards.
 You’ll be getting resources steadily now and will get over the limit of 7 cards often.
-Buy a development card or build something instead of ending your turn with too many cards.
+Buy a development card, swap in a port, or build something instead of ending your turn with too many cards.

-- move robber (if in a tile, you want resources from and you have a knight),
+- move robber (if it’s in a tile, you want resources from and you have a knight available),

 - throw dice,

-- Protect your valuable ore/grain tiles from the robber.
+- Protect your valuable ore/grain tiles from the robber by having a knight available.
 These will be prime targets in the late game.
 Keep buying development cards and keep a knight ready to go.

 - It should be very clear to you by now what you are missing for victory (whether it’s that last city, one more knight, 2 more road segments).
 Focus on obtaining that and don’t get sidetracked.